Template Tags

 field.

-get_pages Examples
+get_pages Example

 Get the pages and display as a list: